-See Panel Report, India - Quantitative Restrictions, para.
-5.130.
+261 See Panel Report, India - Quantitative Restrictions, para, 5,130

 Unlike other GATT provisions, Article XI refers not to laws or regulations but more broadly to measures.
-A measure instituted or maintained by a Member which restricts imports (or exports) is covered by Article XI, irrespective of the legal status of the measure.
-In Japan - Semi-Conductors, the Panel therefore ruled that non-mandatory measures of the Japanese Government, restricting the export of certain semiconductors at below cost price, were nevertheless 'restrictions' within the meaning of Article XI:1.
+A measure instituted or maintained by a Member which restricts imports (or exports) is covered by Article XI, irrespective of the legal status of the measure.263 In Japan - Semi-Conductors, the Panel therefore ruled that non-mandatory measures of the Japanese Government, restricting the export of certain semiconductors at below cost price, were nevertheless 'restrictions' within the meaning of Article XI:1.264 the contracting parties have consistently interpreted the basic provisions of the General Agreement on restrictive trade measures as provisions establishing conditions of competition.
+Thus they decided that an import quota constitutes an import restriction within the meaning of Article XI:1 whether or not it actually impeded imports.266

-Note that, in addition, quantitative restrictions which do not actually impede trade are nevertheless prohibited under Article XI:1 of the GATT 1994.The Panel in EEC - Oilseeds I ruled in this respect in 1990:
+Note that, in addition, quantitative restrictions which do not actually impede trade are nevertheless prohibited under Article XI:1 of the GATT 1994.265The Panel in EEC - Oilseeds I ruled in this respect in 1990: